Create AWS Glue Data Quality Rulesets

 ruleset: Rules = [Completeness "colA" between 0.4 and 0.8]

-The ruleset property contains DQDL (Data Quality Definition Language) expressions that define your quality checks.
-In this case, the rule verifies that column “colA” has completeness between 40% and 80%.
+The ruleset property contains DQDL expressions that define quality checks.
+In this example, the rule verifies that column “colA” has completeness between 40% and 80%.
 Glue evaluates these rules during ETL jobs or on-demand scans, flagging violations for review.

 Associate rules with a specific catalog table

-When rules apply to a specific table, you can bind the ruleset directly to that table for automatic evaluation.
+When rules apply to a single table, binding the ruleset to that table makes the relationship explicit and enables automatic evaluation.

 import * as pulumi from "@pulumi/pulumi";